 Rock Climbing in Argentina

-There is a vast amount of rock in Argentina, particularly in the west of the country which in many ways resembles the west of the United States of America.
-However to date only a few small areas near some of the larger towns such as Mendoza and Bariloche has been explored.
+There is a vast amount of rock in Argentina, particularly in the west of the country, which in many ways resembles the western United States of America.
+However to date only a few small areas near some of the larger towns such as Mendoza and Bariloche have been explored.
 Further south in Patagonia there is some climbing around Esquel and of course on the famous granite peaks of Cerro Torre and Fitzroy.
-The potential for new routes all over Argentina is enormous.
+The potential for new routes almost all over the Argentine Andes is enormous.

 There are several very good areas near Bariloche in northern Patagonia.
 Described and pictured below are three of these, Valle Encantado, Catedral and Piedra Parada.